-However, this segment is also harder to engage and less likely to join a trade association than previous generations.
+However, this segment is difficult to engage and less likely to join an association than previous generations.
 How can your marketing efforts reach this coveted audience, demonstrate your value proposition, and successfully engage and convert them?

-Here are six components to consider to drive membership:
+Here are six components to consider for driving membership:

 Define what differentiates your association from competitors for young professionals versus other segments.
 Incorporate those points into marketing content that clearly and authentically articulates your organization’s vision and purpose.
 Younger audiences support organizations that demonstrate what makes their mission unique, rewarding, and consistent with the individual’s values.

 As you define your organization’s strengths, also evaluate your competition—an often-overlooked step that yields valuable insights.
-Competitive intelligence and a rigorous SWOT analysis provide insights into best practices and unseen opportunities that can enhance your marketing effectiveness.
-Knowing your competition also informs your brand positioning to best take advantage of your association’s value proposition.
+Competitive intelligence and a rigorous SWOT analysis provide insights into best practices and unseen opportunities that can enhance marketing effectiveness.
+Knowing the competition also informs your brand positioning on how to best take advantage of your association’s value proposition.

-Iterate and hone your digital marketing strategy.Armed with your user data and refined messaging, you’re ready to test targeted communications with the young professional segment.
+Iterate and hone your digital marketing strategy.Armed with user data and refined messaging, you’re ready to test targeted communications with the young professional segment.
 Which of your benefits resonate most with this audience?
-Which variations of content, design, and channel are the most effective for conversion to membership?
-The more you continually track responses, evaluate performance, and iterate your approaches, the closer you’ll get to optimal performance.
+Which variations of content, design and channel are the most effective for conversion to membership?
+The more you continually track responses, evaluate performance and iterate approaches, the closer you’ll get to optimal performance.